deanwampler/Contract4J5/contract4j5/README.txt

 *** v0.6.0 October 1, 2006

-Major refactoring to improve the internal structure, e.g., to reduce the over-reliance on singletons.
-Defining contracts is unchanged (except for some bug fixes), but the configuration API has changed (this is still pre-1.0 software); see below.
+Major refactoring to improve the internal structure, e.g., to reduce the over-reliance on singletons and to improve the "wiring" options.
+Defining contracts is unchanged (except for some bug fixes), but the configuration API has changed (this is still pre-1.0 software).

 Added an example using the Spring Framework v1.2.5 to configure Contract4J (see http://www.springframework.org).
 See the separate "src" folder called